-9.7.
+9.8.
 Name Caching

 The results of LOOKUP and READDIR operations may be cached to avoid the cost of subsequent LOOKUP operations.
 Just as in the case of attribute caching, inconsistencies may arise among the various client caches.
-To mitigate the effects of these inconsistencies and given the context of typical file system APIs, the following rules should be followed:
+To mitigate the effects of these inconsistencies and given the context of typical filesystem APIs, an upper time boundary is maintained on how long a client name cache entry can be kept without verifying that the entry has not been made invalid by a directory change operation performed by another client.